2025 FIFA Club World Cup: Awards

 Additionally, FIFA also shortlisted ten goals for the goal of the tournament award, which Lucas Ribeiro of Mamelodi Sundowns won for his goal against Borussia Dortmund, beating the likes of Lionel Messi's free kick against Porto, Kenan Yıldız against Al Ain and João Pedro against Fluminense.

+Team of the tournament

+The FIFA Club World Cup 2025 Best XI is a selection of eleven players who were named among the tournament's best performers.